MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 >
 > </details>

-For GCCH environment, you need to register a bot using [Azure Government portal](https://portal.azure.us).
+For GCC-High environment, you need to register a bot using [Azure Government portal](https://portal.azure.us) and Azure Government subscriptions as bots registered through Azure commercial subscription, Developer portal, or App Studio are not available in GCC-High.

 :::image type="content" source="../assets/videos/abs-bot.gif" alt-text="Azure Government portal":::
 <br>